Theories of the gravity+gauge type in de Sitter space: Double-copy-like Lagrangians for GR+YM

 These are some, but not all, of the symmetries of a Weyl tensor (in fact, they imply that the \emph{Hodge dual} $\tilde\Psi^{IJ}$ has precisely the symmetries of a Riemann tensor).
 The extra, non-Weyl-like components of $\Psi^{IJ}$ (i.e. the Ricci-like components of $\tilde\Psi^{IJ}$) will vanish under the equations of motion, but will contribute usefully to the variational principle.

 Our Lagrangian takes the form:

 where $V^I$ is a 6d ``vector'' of 2-forms, and $M_{IJ}^{-1}$ is the inverse of a 0-form matrix $M^{IJ}$.
 Specifically, $M^{IJ}$ and $V^I$ read:

 where $\kappa = 8\pi G$ is the gravitational coupling, $g$ is the YM coupling, and $\Lambda$ is the cosmological constant.
-Note that both of the structures \eqref{eq:M}-\eqref{eq:V} follow a color/kinematics pattern similar to that of \eqref{eq:L_cartoon}.
+Note that both of the structures \eqref{eq:M}-\eqref{eq:V} follow a double-copy-like structure similar to that of \eqref{eq:L_cartoon}.
 As we will see, the metric in this formalism will be contained in the 2-form $M^{-1}_{IJ}V^J$.